barchart/alerting-service-public/docs/content/concepts/security.md

 ## Best Practices

 Under no circumstances should your JWT secret be accessible to anyone outside of your organization.
-If someone obtains your signing secret, they could interact with the Barchart Alert Service on your behalf.
+If someone obtains your signing secret, they could interact with the Barchart Alerting Service on your behalf.

 If you are developing a web application, you should not generate tokens inside the web browser.
 A clever user could read your JWT secret (from the web browser) and use it to impersonate other users.